junxit/us-congress-bills-113/metadata.md

 - 2014-04-03 — Introduced in House
 - 2014-04-03 — Introduced in House
 - 2014-04-03 — Referred to the House Committee on Financial Services.
+- 2014-05-06 — Considered under suspension of the rules. (consideration: CR H3422-3424)
+- 2014-05-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4386.
+- 2014-05-06 — Mrs. Capito moved to suspend the rules and pass the bill.
+- 2014-05-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3422-3423)
+- 2014-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3422-3423)